matt-mendonca/podium-js/readme.md

 ### so what *is* podium js

-Generally speaking, podium js is made up of an express socket server, a controller app, and a minimal js client library.
-The controller app / client library sends slide state data (current slide, slide changes, view mode changes) to the server.
+Generally speaking, podium js is made up of an express socket server, a controller app, and a minimal js client script.
+The controller app / client script sends slide state data (current slide, slide changes, view mode changes) to the server.
 The server then process and broadcasts that data out to all of the actively connected presentations.

 It wires up all of the pieces to make your pre made reveal slides remote controllable.